If there is one lesson to imprint in your mind when it comes to getting blog traffic, this is it…

 So, which traffic source should I focus on?

 We can’t decide that for you, but we personally like Pinterest for a variety of reasons…

 - Our traffic is FREE (although Pinterest ads are still a great option if you’re interested).

-- Virality potential is freaking nuts (had one single pin drive over 80k views in a DAY).
+- Huge potential for viral traffic (we had one single pin drive over 80k views in one DAY).

 There are plenty of good resources out there for other traffic models, but I will encourage you one last time to MASTER ONE.

 The only other real thought to consider is where your target market is located.